 Beacons are also being used to provide in-store navigation that cuts down on a customer’s shopping time.
 It also greatly reduces the dependency on salespersons in the store.
 Beacons can also be used to make information about the product availability accessible to shoppers.
 Using their phones, shoppers can look up an item and know exactly which aisle it has been placed in.

 Most service-based businesses like freelance marketing, delivery services, self-defence tutor and car mechanics want to inform residents about their services in order to grow their customer base.
-Pushing information about a service via beacons is highly effective because it does not require an app.
-Professionals can reach out to all nearby smartphones that have their Bluetooth switched on.
+Professionals can reach out to all nearby smartphones that have their Bluetooth switched on with NearBee installed.

 Beaconstac also allows you to push business cards which can be directly saved to the mobile device for future references.